khalidAgnaber/Remote-Directory-and-File-Manager/README.md

 # Remote-Directory-and-File-Manager
 This client-server application allows users to remotely list and create directories and files with a simple protocol.
+The client connects to the server, sends a login request with email and password, and receives a response indicating success or failure.
+After successful authentication, the client can send commands to either list existing directories and files, create new files, or create new directories.
+The server verifies the existence of requested resources and sends appropriate responses to inform the client of the outcome.